 Other wallet-friendly spas in Hoi An include the Hoi An Blind Massage Center, which has a ‘no frills’ approach but does result in a resoundingly good massage.
 Alternatively, take a short walk around town and no doubt you’ll stumble upon a massage parlour that offers a 20 or 30% discount during its the quieter hours, but quality and prices markedly vary so we recommend that you do a bit of research beforehand if you want to guarantee a truly rejuvenating experience.

 Hoi An is also home to plenty of ‘day spa’ options (these are our favourite).
 They offer a similar pampering experience to hotels but without the price tag.
 Here you’ll walk into low lit rooms, beautiful décor infused by swirling incense and mellifluous music.
-Day Spa options, including La Luna Spa, Citrus Spa, Phuc Lavender Spa, Palmarosa Spa and more.
+Day Spa options, include La Luna Spa, Citrus Spa, Phuc Lavender Spa, NaChi Spa, Palmarosa Spa and more.
 Whilst they may be a little bit more expensive than the corner spas, you’re still likely to pay less than you would back home so why not take advantage of those low prices and indulge?

 If you fancy a splurge, there are various boutique hotels and resorts sprinkled across town, where you can find an extensive list of face, body, feet and hand care services.